albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 ### Why Members Should Support the Act

 **Immediate benefits, integrated changes:** Current members receive capacity improvements and compensation increases immediately upon enactment.
 Electoral reforms launch together at the First FEMA Election as an integrated package.

-Most current members will have substantial careers before facing full multi-member district implementation.
+**STAR-PR's mathematical protection:** Proportional representation through STAR-PR substantially lowers the effective threshold for winning a seat.
+In a five-seat district, the effective threshold is approximately 14-17% -- meaning any incumbent with meaningful constituent support faces reduced, not increased, electoral risk under multi-member districts.
+The math protects incumbents more effectively than any transition timeline could.

 **Universal improvements:** Both parties gain from enhanced capacity, better staff retention, improved compensation.
 Reforms benefit institutional function regardless of party control.

-**Risk reduction:** Multi-member districts protect both parties from geometric manipulation.
+**Risk reduction:** Multi-member districts with algorithmically neutral boundaries protect both parties from geometric manipulation.
 Standardized ballot access reduces litigation exposure.
 Federal implementation support reduces state administrative burden.

 **No displacement:** House expansion means no member loses their seat.
-Phased multi-member adoption provides transition flexibility.
+Every current member retains their district through the transition to the new system.

 **Political cover:** Comprehensive package provides defensive messaging.
 Not "Congress giving itself a raise" -- it's "systematic institutional modernization with extensive safeguards and proven methods."